IBM-Cloud/docs/runtimes/swift/index.md

 ## Starter application
 {: #starter_application}

 {{site.data.keyword.Bluemix}} provides a Swift starter application.
-The Swift starter application is a simple Swift app that you can use to learn about the types of server applications you can develop using the Swift programming language.
-This sample application creates a basic server that returns an HTML greeting to the client.
-Please note that this is not a production-ready application.
+The Swift starter app is a simple Swift app that you can use to learn about the types of server applications you can develop by using the Swift programming language.
+This sample app creates a basic server that returns an HTML greeting to the client.

+**Note:** This starter app is not a production-ready application.
 Instead, it is meant to be used for educational purposes.
 You can experiment with the starter app, and make and push changes to the {{site.data.keyword.Bluemix}} environment.
 See [Using the starter applications](../../cfapps/starter_app_usage.html) for help with using the starter application.

 ## Runtime versions
 {: #runtime_versions}

-You can specify the version of Swift to be used by your app with a .swift-version file in the root of your repository:
+You can specify the version of Swift to be used by your app with a `.swift`-version file in the root of your repository:

 ```
-$ cat .swift-version
+cat .swift-version
 swift-DEVELOPMENT-SNAPSHOT-2016-02-03-a
 ```
-{: codeblock}
+{: pre}

-For a complete list of the Swift supported versions, please see the buildpack's [manifest.yml](https://github.com/cloudfoundry-community/swift-buildpack/blob/master/manifest.yml) file.
+For a complete list of the Swift-supported versions, refer to the buildpack's [manifest.yml](https://github.com/cloudfoundry-community/swift-buildpack/blob/master/manifest.yml) file.

-For details about the current version of the Swift buildpack that is installed in {{site.data.keyword.Bluemix}}, please follow this [link](https://github.com/cloudfoundry-community/swift-buildpack/releases/tag/v1.0.3).
+For details about the current version of the Swift buildpack that is installed in {{site.data.keyword.Bluemix}}, refer to the buildpack's [release information](https://github.com/cloudfoundry-community/swift-buildpack/releases/tag/v1.0.3).

-Since there are frequent Swift language changes, it's advised that you pin to your Swift version.
+Because there are frequent Swift language changes, you should include a .swift-version file so that your app is "pinned" to the Swift version your application is known to work with.

 # rellinks
 ## general